 UAS My Household Questionnaire variables represent a small fraction of variables that come from the UAS My Household survey (MH).
 The MH survey is used to gather demographic data about each respondent.
 UAS members take the MH survey quarterly, and their most recent responses to the MH survey are included in these SCPC datasets.
-Visit the UAS website for more information about the UAS MH survey2.
+Visit the UAS website for more information about the UAS MH survey.

 Survey variables are the actual results from the SCPC survey questions.
-Survey variables have variable names such as pa001{-a} or pu004{-b}.
+Survey variables have variable names such as pa001\a or pu004\b.
 To see the exact question text, respondent instructions, response option wording, and structure of the questions on the screen, it is recommended to search the survey questionnaires themselves.
-The questionnaires are available on the CPRC website3.
+The questionnaires are available on the Atlanta Fed website.
 Two important considerations of the survey variables are:

 - Randomization of response option orders: To avoid potential biases arising from the order of response options presented to respondents, the survey instrument randomizes response options for some questions.
 The questionnaire clearly indicates if response options were randomized.
 The unrandomized variables have the same variable names as the original survey variables.
 The raw data from the unrandomized variables and the SAS macros that unrandomize the responses will be made available upon request. - Responses for different time frequencies: Respondents are given the option of reporting payment use and cash management in terms of a typical week, month, or year.
-This dataset includes variables where responses have been standardized to a monthly frequency, and another variable with the suffix wmy_type which tells the data user if the original response was in a weekly, monthly or yearly frequency.
+This dataset includes variables where responses have been standardized to a monthly frequency, and another variable with the suffix \wmy\type which tells the data user if the original response was in a weekly, monthly or yearly frequency.
 These created, "frequency converted" variables have the same name as the original responses, but without a numeric suffix.
-For instance, the variable pu006a_a refers to the number of cash payments for retail goods in a typical month, after frequency conversion.
-The set of three original variables that produce pu006a_a are pu006a_a1 (respondent used the weekly box to report these transactions), pu006a_a2 (monthly) and pu006a_a3 (yearly).
-Finally, a character variable called pu006a_a_wmy_type has a value of "weekly", "monthly", or "yearly" depending on how the respondent initially answered the question.
+For instance, the variable pu006a\a refers to the number of cash payments for retail goods in a typical month, after frequency conversion.
+The set of three original variables that produce pu006a\a are pu006a\a1 (respondent used the weekly box to report these transactions), pu006a\a2 (monthly) and pu006a\a3 (yearly).
+Finally, a character variable called pu006a\a.wmy\type has a value of "weekly", "monthly", or "yearly" depending on how the respondent initially answered the question.
 The SAS macros for the frequency conversions can be made available upon request.
-The CPRC recommends that data analysts use the created frequency converted variables in their analysis and research.
+The Atlanta Fed recommends that data analysts use the created frequency converted variables in their analysis and research.